onkaraman/qssltool/readme.md

 ## QSSL Tool
-A Qualys SSL Checker-Client for non-commercial mass queries.
+An automated Qualys SSL Checker-Client (vulnerability scanner) for non-commercial mass queries.

 Last edited on 24.05.2016.

 **Requirements**
 .NET Framework 4.5.2

+**Download**

+You can download the precompiled version directly from my OneDrive folder [right here](https://onedrive.live.com/redir?resid=141F81505A5B6387!87936&authkey=!AMeFSMDfV0Zo3SQ&ithint=folder%2czip).
+I will update this folder every time a new version is done.

 **Content**
 01. Quick guide
 02. How to format Excel files
 03. Tips
+04. Example files

-###01.
-Quick guide
+### 01. Quick guide

 With this tool you can check your website for security according to the standards of the (API) [Qualys SSL Test](https://www.ssllabs.com/ssltest/)

 There are two ways to do this: